teamILLO/Stockin/design_and_planning.md

 ## Implementation Details
 ### Frontend design
 ![frontend_design(1)](https://user-images.githubusercontent.com/54826729/97574073-0b940580-1a2e-11eb-8d97-ebae68a15f56.png)

+#### 0. Header
+- onClickLogo : a function, navigates user to Main Page
+- onClickReport : a function, navigates user to Report Page
+- onClickMypage : a function, navigates user to My Page
+- onClickAboutUs : a function, naviagates user to AboutUs Page
+- onChangeSearch : a function, saves string to a state when input string changes
+- onClickSearch : a function, navigates user to corresponding stock's Detail Page
+- onClickLogout : a function, helps user log out and navigates user to Prelogin Page

 ### Backend design
 | Model | API | GET | POST | PUT | DELETE |